What is the EMU?

-The Epilepsy Monitoring Unit (EMU) is a specialized inpatient unit designed to evaluate, diagnose and treat adult and pediatric patients with seizures of unknown origin.
+The EMU is a specialized inpatient unite designed to evaluate, diagnose and test adult and pediatric patients with seizures.

-Experienced epilepsy specialists from the EMU Control Room provide patients with monitoring 24 hours a day and perform neurological testing as events occur.
+Experienced technologists from the EMU Control Room provide patients with monitoring 24 hours a day and perform neurological testing as events occur.
 Our EEG technologists and nurses are specially trained in recognizing and responding to seizures to maximize your safety.

 Physicians refer to the EMU for assistance with: